Please also check out our Guide to Summer Camp at CWR!

 How many campers are there each week and what is the staff to camper ratio?
 There are 180 campers present each week of camp, and the staff to camper ratio is 1:5.

 How do I register for summer camp?
 We have created a guide to walk you through the registration process.
 Download the Summer Registration Guide to get an idea of what you can expect when registration opens on January 31st!

-I have a rising 9th grader that has a rising 8th grade friend.
+I have a rising 10th grader that has a rising 9th grade friend.
 Is it possible for them to go to camp the same week?
-We will allow the rising 9th grader to register as a 8th grader and attend a 6-8 grade session; however we will not allow the rising 8th grader to register as a 9th grader and attend the 9-12 session.
+We will allow the rising 10th grader to register as a 9th grader and attend a 7-9 grade session; however, we will not allow the rising 9th grader to register as a 10th grader and attend the 10-CF session.
 You will need to contact our office to make this arrangement.

-Is there financial assistance availability for my child?
-It is our desire that every child have the opportunity to attend CWR.
+Is there financial assistance available for my child?
+It is our desire that every child has the opportunity to attend CWR.
 Our financial assistance funds are intended for those children who otherwise would be unable to attend.
 Both partial and full scholarships are available.
-If you wish to apply for financial assistance please complete the “Financial Assistance Form” available in your account once you register for a summer camp session.
+If you wish to apply for financial assistance please complete the “Financial Assistance Form” available in your account dashboard once you register for a summer camp session.

 Do you accept credit cards as payment for camp fees?
 Yes, we accept all major credit cards.

 What is the cancellation and refund policy?
 In case of cancellation the fee (less the non-refundable $50 deposit) is refundable if notification is received in writing 30 days prior to your child arriving at camp.